helium/helium-ledger-app/doc/api.md

 |   3          |  !0  |  0   | Output Data present, no Input Data - L is set to Le
 |   4          |  !0  |  !0  | Both Input and Output Data are present - L is set to Lc

+#### Deprecation notice

+The `ADPU data length` field was formerly serialized as a 16bit unsigned big endian integer.
+As of version 0.2.0, this has been changed to an 8bit unsigned integer to improve compatibility with client libraries.
+In doing so, the following instructions have been deprecated.

+- 0x01 - GET_APP_CONFIGURATION
+- 0x02 - GET_PUBKEY
+- 0x03 - SIGN_MESSAGE

 ### APDU Response payload encoding